Car Insurance Glass Coverage: Windshield Replacement & Repair Costs

 • Includes ADAS recalibration costs

-Full glass endorsements typically add $40 to $150 per year to your premium.
+Full glass endorsements are described by major insurers as "very affordable" — typically a few dollars per month, or roughly $40 to $150 per year depending on your state, vehicle, and insurer.
 Whether that's a smart investment depends on your deductible and how often you drive on roads where debris is common.
-Understanding how car insurance deductibles work is key to making this decision.
+Understanding how your comprehensive deductible is structured is the key first step in making this decision wisely.

 States That Require Free Windshield Replacement by Law